 The mode of inhibition of F1-ATPase by IF1 has been studied in detail.
 The active bovine protein is a homo-dimer, where the C-terminal regions of the largely α-helical proteins forman antiparallel coiled-coil (Part A) .
 The protruding N-terminal regions provide the inhibitory part of the protein, and each active dimer can bind to two F1-ATPase moieties .
 At pH values around 8.0 and higher, the dimers of bovine IF1 form dimers of dimers and higher aggregates, occluding the inhibitory portion of the protein and rendering the inhibitor inactive.
 Disaggregation of these oligomers into dimers appears to be controlled by the ionic state of a histidine residue, H49, which is thought to provide a pH sensitive switch between inactive and active states .
 Removal of the capacity to dimerise by deletion of the C-terminal region from residues 61-84 produces a potent monomeric inhibitor that binds to a single F1-ATPase moiety .
 In some species, for example S. cerevisiae, IF1 lacks the C-terminal dimerization region, and the protein is naturally monomeric .

-The structures of the monomeric inhibited bovine and yeast F1-IF1 complexes show that IF1 is bound in a complex binding site at a catalytic interface between the αDP- and βDP-subunits (Part B).
-In the bovine complex, the inhibitor protein occupies a deep groove lined with α-helices in the C-terminal domains of the αDP- and βDP-subunits (Part C), and its N-terminal region interacts with the coiled-coil region of the γ-subunit via a short α-helix (Part D), and extends into the central aqueous cavity of F1-ATPase.
+The structures of the monomeric inhibited bovine and yeast F1-IF1 complexes show that IF1 is bound in a complicated binding site at a catalytic interface between the αDP- and βDP-subunits (Panel B).
+In the bovine complex, the inhibitor protein occupies a deep groove lined with α-helices in the C-terminal domains of the αDP- and βDP-subunits (Panel C), and its N-terminal region interacts with the coiled-coil region of the γ-subunit via a short α-helix (Panel D), and extends into the central aqueous cavity of F1-ATPase.
 Yeast IF1 binds to yeast F1-ATPase in a similar manner.
-However, the yeast inhibitor arrests the catalytic cycle at an earlier stage than in the bovine complex, where the magnesium ion and phosphate have been released following hydrolysis of ATP, but ADP still remains bound to the βE-subunit .
-In the bovine inhibited complex, the ADP molecule has been released from the βE-subunit.
+However, the yeast inhibitor arrests the catalytic cycle of the yeast ATPase at an earlier stage than bovine IF1 inhibits the bovine enzyme.
+In the yeast inhibited complex, following hydrolysis of ATP the magnesium ion and phosphate have been released, but ADP remains bound to the βE-subunit , whereas in the bovine inhibited complex, all three products of hydrolysis have been released from the βE-subunit.
 The residues in bovine IF1 that provide its binding energy have been identified by systematic mutational analysis and measurement of kinetic constants .
 Most of the residues are involved in hydrophobic interactions with the C-terminal domain of the βDP-and βTP-subunits.
 Additional binding energy is provided by an ionic interaction involving glutamate residue E30 of IF1 and arginine residue R408 in the βDP-subunit.
-This information is being used to construct more potent inhibitor proteins to be used, for example, to probe the catalytic pathway of the enzyme, and for investigation of the pathway of formation of the inhibited F1-IF1 complex.

-The eubacterial ATP synthase from Paracoccus denitrificans and other α-proteobacteria have their own inhibitor protein, known as the ξ-subunit, that is thought to prevent ATP hydrolysis .
-The structure of the free protein in solution has a bundle of 4 α-helices, and its N-terminal region from residues 1-18 is unfolded.
-Conversely, in the inhibited ATP synthase complex, and very similar to IF1, the N-terminal region from residues 1-32 is folded into an α-helix, which is bound in catalytic interface of the F1-domain, very similar to the mode of binding of IF1 to mitochondrial enzymes.
-The C-terminal domain was not detected in the crystal structure, presumably because it is mobile .
-The sequence of the ζ-subunit is unrelated to that of IF1.
+Eubacteria have evolved a variety of mechanisms for regulating the hydrolytic activity of their ATP synthases.
+In α-proteobacteria, exemplified by Paracoccus denitrificans, ATP hydrolysis appears to be inhibited by a protein known as the ξ-subunit.
+The structure of the free ξ-protein in solution has an unfolded N-terminal region followed by bundle of four α-helices in its C-terminal region.
+Conversely, in the crystal structure of the inhibited ATP synthase complex, the N-terminal region from residues 1-32 is folded into an α-helix, which is bound in catalytic interface of the F1-domain, in a very similar manner to IF1 bound to mitochondrial enzymes, and the C-terminal domain was not detected, presumably because it is mobile .
+Except for a short region where the ζ-subunit interacts with the bacterial F1-domain, the sequence of the bacterial protein is unrelated to that of IF1.

 Figure Binding of the ζ-subunit to the ATP synthase from Paracoccus denitrificans.
 Part A, the ξ-subunit.
 The brown helices are those resolved in the crystal structure of the ATP synthase from P. denitrificans and the cyan helices are from an NMR structure and are unresolved in the crystal structure.
 Parts B and C, the ξ-subunit binds in a similar position to IF1.
 Part D, similarity of the ξ-subunit N-terminal helix (brown) with the bovine and yeast IF1 (light blue and pink, respectively).